About North Lake Tahoe...

 Lake Tahoe's economy...

 ... is all about tourism, and that means fun.
 The surrounding Sierra Nevada mountains provide excellent skiing in the winter and the lake itself is a draw for tourism in the summer.
-Additionally, real estate, recreation, retail, government, service-industry, restaurants and construction provide a good number of jobs for local residents.
+Additionally, recreation, retail, government, service-industry, restaurants and construction provide a good number of jobs for local residents.